 FOR IMMEDIATE RELEASE

-VIRGINIA BEACH, VA – July 29, 2015 – Atlas Systems, the leading provider of time-saving solutions for libraries, announced today that Renee Chastain has joined the company in the role of Aeon Business Development Manager.
+VIRGINIA BEACH, VA – July 26, 2016 – Atlas Systems, the leading provider of time-saving solutions for libraries, special collections, and archives, announced today that Shelly Stuard Emerson has joined the company as Director of Business Development.
 She can be reached at firstname.lastname@example.org.

 About Atlas Systems